kumaresan-subramani/ej2-blaz-doc/src/maps/maps/ts/populate-data.md

 # Populate Data

-In this section you can learn how to populate shape data for providing Data input to Map control and usage of DataSource property.
+This section explains how to populate data inputs and provide it to the Maps component.

 ## Shape Data